Fanta007/complexTrees_website/README.md

-# Learning Generative Models of the Geometry and Topology of Tree-like 3D Objects
+# Elastic Shape Analysis of Tree-like 3D Objects Using Extended SRVF Representation
 The project page